viyh/diphot/README.md

 <div id='id-photometry'/>
 ## photometry.py
 This runs the star finding algoritm, calculates the instrumental magnitude for each found star, and creates the txdump file containing these values.
 Since the star IDs that PyRAF assigns vary for a given star from image to image, this code attempts to identify the stars from image to image across the entire data set and assign them consistent IDs.

+**If you are running this script individually, the "fwhm" and "aperture" settings must be set in your config file.**

 This will create coordinate and magnitude files for each image in the following locations:
     /<OUTPUT DIRECTORY>/